brikis98/infrastructure-as-code-talk/README.md

 Obviously, in the real world, you'll want to use your own images instead.

-Follow Docker's documentation to [create your own Docker images](https://docs.docker.com/engine/userguide/containers/dockerimages/).
-Each time you want to deploy, build an image with a new tag (or better yet, have a CI job build the image after every commit) and fill in the new image id and tag in:
+Follow Docker's documentation to [create your own Docker images](https://docs.docker.com/engine/userguide/containers/dockerimages/) and fill in the new image id and tag in:

 1. `docker-compose.yml`: the `image` attribute for `rails_frontend` or `sinatra_backend`.
 2. `terraform-templates/terraform.tfvars`: the `rails_frontend_image` and `rails_frontend_version` or